 There are many things to see on the way to Royal Mile, including many cafes, restaurants, shops, and museums.

 You can find a huge range of top-quality lamb’s wool and cashmere products at the Tartan Weaving Mill.
 Along with the authentic Scottish clan fabric patterns and a range of souvenirs for the tourists to shop.
 You may visit various clothing shops here and get the most of the exciting offers.

-It is one of the best things to do in Edinburgh for the shopaholics.
+It is one of the best things to do in Edinburgh Scotland for the shopaholics.
 You can also get your portraits done here wearing traditional Scottish costumes.
 It would be great fun for the family and kids.